-Canon 750D versus Nikon D5500
+Canon 750D vs Nikon D5500

-The Canon EOS 750D (called Canon T6i in some regions) and the Nikon D5500 are two digital cameras that were officially introduced, respectively, in February 2015 and January 2015.
+The Canon EOS 750D (called Canon T6i in some regions) and the Nikon D5500 are two digital cameras that were revealed to the public, respectively, in February 2015 and January 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.